Mushiking: The King of Beetles: Other media

 Mushiking: The King of Beetles ~ Zach Adventure Series ~ is a manga series written and illustrated by Ooseyoshi.
 It has been serialized in the monthly CoroCoro Comics from February 2005 to October 2006 and in Bessatsu CoroCoro from April 2004 to February 2008.
 The manga series has a total of 8 volumes.
 The story follows the adventures of Zach, who is continuously searching for a treasure on a fictional planet, Dekaiya, while at the same time another, rivaling protagonist, Kabuto Maru, is seeking Mushiking.
 A Mushiking anime, produced by TMS Entertainment and broadcast by TV Tokyo, aired from April 6, 2005 until March 3, 2006.

 Pro Wrestling Noah, a Japanese professional wrestling organization, has given a Mushiking-related gimmick, "Mushiking Terry", to one of its wrestlers, Kotaro Suzuki.
 Mushiking Terry feuds with his rival Mushiking Joker, portrayed by Ricky Marvin.

+Sega released a Game Boy Advance game titled Kouchuu Ouja Mushiking: Greatest Champion e no Michi exclusively in Japan in June 2005.

-On July 24, 2007, Sega released a Nintendo DS version of the game in Japan to commemorate the five year anniversary of the franchise.
+In July 2007, Sega released a Nintendo DS version of the game in Japan to commemorate the five year anniversary of the franchise.
 The DS version comes with the Card Reader that players can use on their existing cards from the arcade game or cards exclusive to the DS game.
 The game comes with a starter deck that includes 7 cards, three of which give a random beetle in a specialized section every time they are used (rock, paper, and scissors).
 The game supports all of the arcade modes and includes a Wi-Fi mode to play against unseen players across Japan.
 Due to a significant difference in power between the Nintendo DS and the arcade machines, there is a noticeable difference in graphical quality and frame rate.

-In 2016, Sega released Yakuza Kiwami with a MesuKing minigame, a parody of Mushiking, on PlayStation 3 and PlayStation 4 in Japan.
+In 2016, Sega released Yakuza Kiwami with a MesuKing minigame, a parody of Mushiking, based on the Catfight minigame from Yakuza 0, on PlayStation 3 and PlayStation 4 in Japan.
 The game was released in the West in 2017.